 You can also get a bowl of soapy water and douse the line with it, looking for bubbling.
 The leak might be coming from your gas-in valve on your keg.
 If you have a Sanke tap, you may want to bring it in to be looked at.
 For Cornelius kegs, it is a simple matter of replacing the O-ring in the gas in valve if it is worn.
 See our kegerator replacement parts.

-Beer is not flowing fast enough.
 You may need to balance your beer keg refrigerator a little more accurately.
 If your beer line is too long, it may hinder your beer flow.
 Take into consideration the length, the resistance according to the diameter, and the optimal pressurization of the beer you are serving.
-Read more about Balancing Your Home Draft System.
+Try out our beer line length calculator for more help .